Department Chair; Professor of Southeast Asian Studies; Professor of History

 Teaching interests:

 My teaching broadly reflects these research interests, and I have developed and taught courses on everything from the history of Christian conversion in Asia, to gender and sexuality in Southeast Asia, to a graduate-level seminar on the Philippines.
-In addition to developing specific area and topics seminars, I am interested in offering courses that teach graduate students theory and method in the study of religion, and how to write across the disciplines.
+In addition to developing specific area studies and topics courses, I offer seminars on historical methodolgy, theory and method in the study of religion, and how to write across the disciplines.
+I am an award-winning teacher, and with U-M undergraduates have been building The Philippines and the University of Michigan, an online exhibit of student-led original research and writing on the history of the relationship between the Philippines and the University of Michigan.